List of Emmerdale characters introduced in 1996: Jamie Tate

 Jamie returns to Emmerdale to attend an interview for a role at the Emmerdale Veterinary Centre.
-Jamie stops his Ford Mondeo to let Eric Pollard (Christopher Chittell) cross when Megan Macey (Gaynor Faye) crashes her Volkswagen Golf into the back of him, pushing his Mondeo forward and running over Eric.
+Jamie stops his Ford Mondeo to let Eric Pollard (Chris Chittell) cross when Megan Macey (Gaynor Faye) crashes her Volkswagen Golf into the back of him, pushing his Mondeo forward and running over Eric.
 Megan caused the accident as she was using her phone whilst driving.
 Eric sustains serious head injuries and is later found to have internal bleeding.
 Jamie has a major panic attack.
 Kim later arrives on the scene to find Jamie being treated in the back of an ambulance, telling the paramedics not to let her come.
-Rhona Goskirk (Zoe Henry) drives Kim to the hospital to see Jamie.
+Rhona Goskirk (Zoë Henry) drives Kim to the hospital to see Jamie.
 Jamie refuses to see Kim and tells Rhona to stay wary of her.
 Kim steals his car keys so she can see more of him.
 Jamie later arrives at Home Farm to retrieve his keys from Kim, although she claims she does not have them.
 They go to The Woolpack to retrieve them from lost property although they are not there.
 Back at Home Farm, Kim tries to help Jamie piece together what happened.
 As Jamie confronts his mum about her past, Kim hands back his car keys, just as Graham shows up.
 He tells her they are finished.
 Jamie starts a custody battle for his daughter Millie and begins an affair with Belle Dingle (Eden Taylor-Draper).
 Jamie strikes Moira Dingle (Natalie J. Robb) with his car and leaves the scene.
 His estranged wife Andrea Tate (Anna Nightingale) learns what happened and blackmails him into breaking up with Belle.
 Later that year Belle turns against Jamie to work with Andrea to bring him down.
 Though Kim steps in and Belle and Andrea fail.